typestack/routing-controllers/README.md

 routing-controllers will use [class-transformer][4] to create instance of that class type.
 More info about this feature is available [here](#creating-instances-of-classes-from-action-params).

-#### Disable response transformation

-By default response values are coerced to plain objects with [class-transformer](https://github.com/pleerock/class-transformer).
-When returning large objects or values with complex serialization logic (e.g. Mongoose documents) you might opt for the default `toJSON` handler instead.
-To disable response transformation simply pass `useResponseClassTransformer: false` to createExpressServer method.

 #### Set custom ContentType

 You can specify a custom ContentType header: